Frederick Augustus Tritle: Governorship

 The influx of Mormon settlers to the territory during Tritle's administration caused concerns through the territory.
-About 2000 Mormon settlers had arrived in Arizona Territory during 1884, raising their totals to 5000 settlers, and their political opponents suspected the LDS Church was trying to create a large enough voting block to take over Arizona (At the time a majority of Idaho's legislature was Mormon and the church had been able to determine Wyoming's delegate to Congress).
+About 2000 Mormon settlers had arrived in Arizona Territory during 1884, raising their totals to 5000 settlers, and their political opponents suspected the LDS Church was trying to create a large enough voting bloc to take over Arizona (At the time a majority of Idaho's legislature was Mormon and the church had been able to determine Wyoming's delegate to Congress).
 In response to the influx, five of the settlers were tried and convicted of polygamy.
 Political response to the convictions was largely favorable, with the New York Times writing, "This is a very good beginning.
 If there are among the new settlers other men who have violated the law they should be promptly prosecuted and sent to the penitentiary.
 In no other way can the growth of polygamy in Arizona be checked."

 The final major event of Tritle's administration was the 13th Arizona Territorial Legislature, nicknamed the "Thieving Thirteenth".
 While the governor was never directly linked to any corruption, his association with the session damaged his reputation and caused his popularity to plummet.
 A petition was even circulated calling for Tritle to be criminally prosecuted for signing off on the session's printing and clerical aid expenses.
 The sharp drop of popular support was not the reason Tritle left office however.
 With incoming President Grover Cleveland taking office, Tritle submitted his resignation on October 7, 1885, to allow for a member of the new president's political party to be appointed as governor.